Helping you set digital ground rules

 Use your child’s account settings on Google Assistant

 Children can log in to Assistant-enabled devices with their own account, managed with Family Link.
-They get their own personalized Assistant experience and can access games, activities, and stories designed for families.
+They get their own personalised Assistant experience and can access games, activities and stories designed for families.
 Children are blocked from making transactions, and parents can decide whether their children have access to third-party experiences on the Assistant.

 Manage your child’s access to websites with Chrome

 You can manage your child’s access to websites when they are using the Chrome browser on their Android or ChromeOS device.
-You can choose to limit your child to only the websites you are comfortable with or block specific sites that you don’t want them to visit.
+You can choose to limit your child to only the websites that you are comfortable with, or block specific sites that you don’t want them to visit.

 Block explicit sites on Google Search with SafeSearch filters

-Use Family Link to manage the apps your child can use
+Use Family Link to manage the apps that your child can use

 To help you decide which pieces of content or entertainment might be right for your child, look for the family star badge on Google Play.
 The family star signifies that they have been through more careful reviews and have been developed with families in mind.
 You can also review its content ratings, permissions, and whether it contains ads or in-app purchases.